boylea/devops-talk/practicioners-devops.md

 ![](https://cdn.pixabay.com/photo/2016/02/28/21/52/athletics-1227646_960_720.jpg)

-^ Additionally, they often have better information about what they can do to serve broad goals than central planners ^ Know which tools to use, and that are suited to the teams skills
+^ Additionally, they often have better information about what they can do to serve broad goals than central planners.
+Allow the domain experts to know which tools to use, and how to approach a problem

 ^ Team autonomy is huge at New Relic.
 As I've already mentioned teams own the design and implementation of their software, and this also includes the tools they use.
 At least within reason.
 There are some rules you need to follow, like you must monitor your software with New Relic, and if you want to introduce new or obscure technologies you'll need to consult with the architecture team first.
-We have a set of architecture notes that include a bunch of "musts" and "shoulds".
-Such as .....
-If you want a violate a "must" you'll need to take your case to the architecture team.
-But, largely New Relic follows the ethos of allowing engineers to build how they know best (wordsmith).
+This mitigates technology choices that aren't maintainable outside that one expert or don't make sense for the org at large.

-^ This includes architecture, but also process, like how the deal does agile ^ Avoid being blocked by other teams.
-Keeps Projects small (sprints?
-Part of the team autonomy is choosing how to use agile practices).
-Work around or implement things yourself.
+^ This includes architecture, but also process, like how the deal does agile

+^ Avoid being blocked by other teams.
+Keeps Projects small .
+Work around or implement things yourself if necessary.

 <!-- https://pixabay.com/photos/art-school-of-athens-rapha%C3%ABl-1143741/ -->
 <!-- https://pixabay.com/photos/application-business-collaboration-3426397/ -->

 ^ Danger is duplicated effort, solving same problem multiple times across org.
 Not only duplicated, but done slightly differently everywhere.
 Each problem is rife with unnecessarily different details.

-^ Technology choices that aren't maintainable outside that one expert on the team, and don't make sense for the org at large
+^ This doesn't always work out the best and we do still have a layer...

 ---